 Day 1: Arrive Nadi.
-If arriving by an international flight today, the group hotel will provide a free airport to hotel transfer.
+If arriving by an international flight today, a free airport to hotel transfer will be provided by the hotel.
+Upon leaving customs, a Fiji Visitors Bureau agent will show you where the transfer shuttle bus is waiting.
 The trip briefing with your guide is held at 8pm in the hotel.
-If your flight arrives after this, please advise our office.
-The briefing lasts for approximately one hour so it's a good idea to eat dinner prior to the meeting.
-All your luggage may be taken with you to our base on Tavewa Island.
-What you don't require while kayaking will be stored and then transported to Barefoot Manta resort.
-Dinner tonight is not included.
+If your flight arrives after this, please advise our office so we can arrange an alternate time.
+The trip briefing will last for approximately an hour, so it's a good idea to eat dinner prior to the meeting.
+Dinner tonight is not included in the trip cost.

-MEALS NOT INCLUDED/NADI HOTEL
+MEALS NOT INCLUDED/OVERNIGHT NADI HOTEL

 Day 2: After an early breakfast at the hotel, the group will transfer to Denarau marina for the 8.45am boat to the islands.
 The Yasawa Flyer, the boat servicing the Yasawas, is a 267-passenger catamaran.
-All luggage can be taken with you on the boat, but please keep your valuables on your person during the journey.
+All luggage can be taken with you on the boat, but please do keep your valuables on your person during the journey.
 It's a good idea to bring some snacks and reading matter for the boat transfer.
-The Flyer transports us approximately 72 kms to Tavewa Island and the Blue Lagoon, arriving at 1.45pm.
-From the Yasawa Flyer, we will transfer to our base on Tavewa Island by small boat.
+The Flyer transports us approximately 72 kms to Tavewa Island and the Blue Lagoon, arriving at approximately 1.45 pm.
+From the Yasawa Flyer, we will transfer to our base on Tavewa Island by small island boat.
 The combination of reefs, close island grouping and shallow waters create the stunning aqua colours for which this area is famous.
-Our base camp has a dining bure (hut) and grassy campsites to pitch a tent.
-After customising the kayaks and getting acquainted with the expedition gear, we'll have an orientation paddling session in the lagoon.
+Our base camp has a dining bure (hut) and grassy campsites to pitch your tent.
 Your guide will issue watertight bags to carry your personal gear during the kayak trip.
 The bags are between 25-35 litres in volume (about 2/3 the size of a pillow case).
-Watching the sunset from the beach, followed by a delicious tropical dinner, is a great way to end the first day in the islands.
+Luggage not wanted while kayaking can be stored in our shed on the island.